magiclane/magiclane-maps-sdk-examples-for-android/OverlappedMaps/README.md

 ## Overview

 This example app demonstrates the following features:
-- Display a second map view on top of the existing one.
+- Present a second map view on top of the existing one.

+## Requirements

+- Deployment target device must run min Android API 16.
+- Deployment target device must be connected to internet.

 ## Build instructions